Amsterdam/apikeyserv/README.md

     docker-compose up

-For local development, only start the database, then point to it in the environment and install dependencies:
+For local development, create a virtualenv, only start the database container then point to it in the environment and install dependencies:

     docker-compose up -d database